michaelsevilla/pdsw15/docs/sc-rebuttal.md

 ###2.
 How does Mantle scale?
 Are results specific to CephFS?
 (reviewer 3,4,5)

 We agree that scalability is important.
 But please keep in mind that many file systems deployed in today's production systems use a metadata service that is still limited to a very small number of nodes (less than 10, often less than 5) [1].
-Our balancer in its current state is robust until about 20 nodes, at which point there is increased variability in the client's performance (as reviewer 3 predicted) for reasons that we are still investigating.
-A deeper scalability analysis future work and we expect to encounter many interesting problems with the current architure (e.g., the memory pressure and n-way communication model as noted by reviewer 4).
+Our balancer in its current state is robust until 20 nodes, at which point there is increased variability in the client's performance (as reviewer 3 predicted) for reasons that we are still investigating.
+A deeper scalability analysis is future work and we expect to encounter many interesting problems with the current architure (e.g., the memory pressure and n-way communication model as noted by reviewer 4).

 In this paper, we explore infrastructures for better understanding of how to balance diverse metadata workloads as they might occur in real production environments (not just file create workloads), and ask the question "for a given workload, is it better to spread load aggressively or to first understand the capacity of MDSs before splitting load at the right time under the right conditions?".
 Performance numbers are specific to CephFS, but our contribution is the framework that allows users to study the emergent behavior of different strategies, both in research and in the classroom.